 You also want to make sure that you’re including plenty of images within your blog post.

 Articles with images get 94% more views than those without.

 You can create massive blog posts that really provide a lot of value.

-However, if you don’t have the ability to create a compelling headline, your posts will not garner the attention that they deserve.
+However, if you don’t have the ability to create a compelling headline, your posts will not garner the attention that they deserve with potential customers.

 If you want to improve your ability to write headlines, keep a swipe file of some of the best headlines you see.

 Then see how you can emulate the strategies used by your favorite headlines into your own blog posts.